-Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Plan covers 90 days each benefit period.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary).
-Meals including special diets.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care In-Network Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient For Medicare-covered hospital stays: hospital care starts the day you are formally admitted to the Days 1-5: \$350 copay per day. hospital with a doctor's order.
+The day before you are discharged Days 6-90: \$0 copay per day. is your last inpatient day.
+Covered services include but are not limited to: Plan covers 60 lifetime reserve days. • Semi-private room (or a private room if medically necessary).
+Cost per lifetime reserve day: Meals including special diets.
+Days 1-5: \$350 copay per day.
 Regular nursing services.
-Costs of special care units (such as intensive care or coronary care units).
-Drugs and medications.
-Lab tests.
-X-rays and other radiology services.
-Necessary surgical and medical supplies.
+Days 6-60: \$350 copay per Costs of special care units (such as intensive care or coronary) day. care units).
+Except in an emergency, your Drugs and medications. doctor must tell the plan that you are going to be admitted to • Lab tests. the hospital.
+X-rays and other radiology services. and mospitum Necessary surgical and medical supplies.
 Use of appliances, such as wheelchairs.
 Operating and recovery room costs.
 Physical, occupational, and speech language therapy.
-Inpatient substance abuse services. \$450 copay for each Medicare-covered hospital stay.
-You pay \$0 copay for blood.
-You must use network providers.
-If you get care from out-of-network providers without authorization by SeniorCare Preferred (Cost), you will have to pay Original Medicare out-of-pocket amounts for that care.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
-Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
-Coverage is for medically necessary covered stays only.

-Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Inpatient hospital care (continued)

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If SeniorCare Preferred - Basic Rx (Cost) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood - including storage and administration.
-Coverage of whole blood, packed red cells, and all other components of blood begins with the first pint of blood that you need.
-Physician services.
+If SeniorCare Advantage (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Physician services.

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.